-Or, alternatively, narrow your focus immediately (because you don’t have records, and it’ll take you six months acquire the necessary data) by following my Top 5 Traffic Sources for Fiction Writers.
-These sources work for almost all books, so even if you want to do your own rigorous analysis (which I wholeheartedly recommend), they’re a good jumping off point.
+You can narrow your focus immediately by following my Top 5 Traffic Sources for Fiction Writers.
+Even if you want to do your own rigorous analysis (which I wholeheartedly recommend) later, they’re a good starting point.

 Calculating Net Series Income

 In Part I, we discussed three key metrics: cash flow, net income and ROI.
 In Part II, income makes a return – but with a twist.